MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/index.md

         ![Semantic Kernel can orchestrate AI plugins from any provider](../../media/cross-platform-plugins.png)
    :::column-end:::
    :::column span="1":::
-      For developers using Semantic Kernel, this means any plugins you build will be usable in ChatGPT, Bing, and Microsoft 365, allowing you to increase the reach of your AI capabilities without rewriting your code.
-It also means that plugins built for ChatGPT, Bing, and Microsoft 365 can integrate with Semantic Kernel.
+      For developers using Semantic Kernel, this means any plugins you build can be exported so they are usable in ChatGPT, Bing, and Microsoft 365.
+This allows you to increase the reach of your AI capabilities without rewriting code.
+It also means that plugins built for ChatGPT, Bing, and Microsoft 365 can be imported into Semantic Kernel seamlessly.
    :::column-end:::
 :::row-end:::